 Owners Mitchell Wolff and Joel Hoffman failed to pay taxes on the resort amid additional financial troubles and poor reviews.
-6 Much of the resort had fallen into disrepair and much of the facility had no heat or hot water and there was water leaks and mold throughout the complex.
+6 Much of the resort had fallen into disrepair and much of the facility had no heat or hot water and there were water leaks and mold throughout the complex.
 13 A convention held by LimmudNY, a Jewish learning convention, was forced to end early in 2009 due to the hotel conditions.

 The Minnewaska Grande Resort closed without notice on July 5, 2009.
 4

-An auction of the property was set for September 2 but was cancelled the day prior because a buyer was allegedly found.
+An auction of the property was set for September 2 but was canceled the day prior because a buyer was allegedly found.
 7 The hotel was never sold and Hoffman attempted to generate revenue by selling timber on 100 acres of the property and allowing Nextel to continue to lease the top of the Minnewaska Tower for cellular antennas.
 6

-On March 26, 2010, Wolff was granted ownership of the hotel by New York State Supreme Court Judge Mary Wonk after Hoffman failed to pay Wolff an earlier $2 million judgement.
+On March 26, 2010, Wolff was granted ownership of the hotel by New York State Supreme Court Judge Mary Wonk after Hoffman failed to pay Wolff an earlier $2 million judgment.
 Wolf had earlier sold Hoffman 99% control of Minnewaska Grande in exchange for a lifetime of health benefits, which Hoffman immediately reneged.

 Michael Treanor, via Minnewaska Investors LLC, a subsidiary of Claremont Partners Limited, purchased the abandoned resort.
 16 Shortly after in May 2012, Treanor announced that the Minnewaska Grande would be redeveloped into a resort and casino.
 8 The $582 million project hinged on the state allowing casino gaming via the Upstate New York Gaming Economic Development Act of 2013.
 14

-The proposal, designed by Nevada-based Wilday Architects, New York City-based Holzman Moss Bottino Architecture and Buffalo-based Foit-Albert Associates, called for the construction of a 300,200 square-foot building with 83,100 square-foot dedicated to 2,000 slot machines and 80 table games, and a six-story Westin-flagged hotel with two wings and 446 units.
+The proposal, designed by Nevada-based Wilday Architects, New York City-based Holzman Moss Bottino Architecture, and Buffalo-based Foit-Albert Associates, called for the construction of a 300,200 square-foot building with 83,100 square-foot dedicated to 2,000 slot machines and 80 table games, and a six-story Westin-flagged hotel with two wings and 446 units.
 14 The Minnewaska Tower would remain and be rebranded the LBJ Tower, and a portion of the Empire wing would be salvaged.
 The new resort would feature a spa and fitness center, banquet and meeting rooms, a night club and several restaurants, including the Old Homestead Steakhouse.
-The proposal also included an ice arena, ski slopes, a swimming pool, tennis courts, horseback riding trails, zip lines and an 18-hole golf course.
+The proposal also included an ice arena, ski slopes, a swimming pool, tennis courts, horseback riding trails, zip lines, and an 18-hole golf course.

-It is estimated that in the first year, $99 million in taxes and fees would be paid to the state, including the gaming tax, sales tax, income tax and gaming fees.
-14 The county would receive $9.8 million in sales, occupancy taxes and gaming tax revenues and the township would receive $5.2 million in gaming tax revenue and fees.
+It is estimated that in the first year, $99 million in taxes and fees would be paid to the state, including the gaming tax, sales tax, income tax, and gaming fees.
+14 The county would receive $9.8 million in sales, occupancy taxes, and gaming tax revenues, and the township would receive $5.2 million in gaming tax revenue and fees.
 The new resort would employ between 2,250 and 2,440 new workers.